Uriel: Name and origins

-Uriel appears in the Second Book of Esdras found in the Biblical apocrypha (called Esdras IV in the Vulgate) in which the prophet Ezra asks God a series of questions and Uriel is sent by God to instruct him.
-According to the Revelation of Esdras, the angels that will rule at the end of the world are Michael, Gabriel, Uriel, Raphael, Gabuthelon, Beburos, Zebuleon, Aker, and Arphugitonos.
-The last five listed only appear in this book and nowhere else in apocryphal or apocalyptic works.
+In this, the prophet Ezra asks God a series of questions, and God sends Uriel to instruct him.
+According to the Revelation of Esdras, the angels who will rule at the end of the world are Michael, Gabriel, Uriel, Raphael, Gabuthelon, Beburos, Zebuleon, Aker, and Arphugitonos.
+The final five listed appear only in this book and nowhere else in apocryphal or apocalyptic works.

-In Christian apocryphal gospels Uriel plays a role, differing between the sources, in the rescue of Jesus' cousin John the Baptist from the Massacre of the Innocents ordered by King Herod.
+In Christian apocryphal gospels, Uriel plays a role, differing between the sources, in the rescue of Jesus' cousin John the Baptist from the Massacre of the Innocents ordered by King Herod.
 He carries John and his mother Saint Elizabeth to join the Holy Family after their Flight into Egypt.
 Their reunion is depicted in Leonardo da Vinci's Virgin of the Rocks.

 Uriel is often identified as a cherub and the angel of repentance.
 He "stands at the Gate of Eden with a fiery sword", or as the angel "who is over the world and over Tartarus.
-In the Apocalypse of Peter he appears as the angel of repentance, who is graphically represented as being as pitiless as any demon.
+In the Apocalypse of Peter, he appears as the angel of repentance, who is graphically represented as being as pitiless as any demon.
 In the Life of Adam and Eve, Uriel is regarded as the spirit (i.e., one of the cherubs) of the third chapter of Genesis.
 He is also identified as one of the angels who helped bury Adam and Abel in Eden.

 He checked the doors of Egypt for lamb's blood during the plague.
-He also holds the key to the Pit during the End Times, and led Abraham to the west.
+He also holds the key to the pit during the end times, and led Abraham to the west.

 In modern angelology, Uriel is identified variously as a seraph, cherub, regent of the sun, flame of God, angel of the divine presence, presider over Tartarus (hell), archangel of salvation, and, in later scriptures, identified with Phanuel ("God has turned").
 He is often depicted carrying a book or a papyrus scroll representing wisdom.
 Uriel is a patron of the arts.